 • enumeration: determine a set of hosts and available services for attack; has the utmost importance in ensuring the success of the next stage

-• penetration: discover and take advantage of vulnerabilities to obtain access to a target machine; repeat to discover more attack vectors
+• penetration: discover and take advantage of vulnerabilities to obtain access to a target machine; repeat to discover more successful attack vectors

-• pivoting: use a compromised host as a base for attacking other hosts on the same network
+• pivoting: use a compromised host as a base for attacking other hosts on the same network (where you repeat all the steps above)

 Resources